Tense, stressed, anxious?!

 Do you have chronic neck pain?

-Think about your tongue positioning:
+Consider your tongue positioning:

-Tongue should rest on roof of mouth
+Your tongue should rest on the roof of your mouth.

 Comments